 Ordinances Include copies of any solid waste related ordinances with the SWIP.
-Copies of Ordinances: Variable Rate Pricing for Residential Solid Waste Collection (2015)
+Copies of Ordinances: Variable Rate Pricing for Residential Solid Waste Collection (2015): see Exhibit B

-Conformance with Other Plans Demonstrate that the SWIP is in conformance with any regional plan adopted in accordance with 24 V.S.A Chapter 117.
-Demonstration may be in the form of a letter from the applicable regional planning commission regarding conformance of the solid waste implementation plan with the regional plan(s), copies of pertinent sections of the regional plan(s), or other documentation that proves conformance.
-Letter or other The draft SWIP has been reviewed by the Windham Regional Commission Plan.
-A letter of Documentation: conformance is contained in Attachment < >.
+Conformance with Other Plans

+Conformance Demonstrate that the SWIP is in conformance with any regional plan adopted in accordance with 24 with Other V.S.A Chapter 117.
+Demonstration may be in the form of a letter from the applicable regional planning Plans commission regarding conformance of the solid waste implementation plan with the regional plan(s), copies of pertinent sections of the regional plan(s), or other documentation that proves conformance.
+Letter or other Documentation: The draft SWIP has been reviewed by the Windham Regional Commission Plan.
+Letter of conformance: see Exhibit C.